 (b) the desirability of a child protection order being an order under the child welfare law of the State where the child resides.

-167. Type of order
+167. Proposed interstate orders, terms of

 (1) If the Court determines to transfer a home order to a participating State, the proposed terms of the order to be transferred (the proposed interstate order) must be terms that could be the terms of a child protection order made under the child welfare law of the participating State and that the Court believes to be —